PaulApivat/paulapivat/content/post/statistics_probability/index.md

 pool = tuple(iterable)
 ```

 There are several reasons to do this.
-First, `tuples` are *faster* than `lists`; the `permutations()` function will do several operations to the input so changing it to a `tuple` allows faster operations and because `tuples` are *immutatble*, we can do a bunch of different operations without fear that we might *inadvertently* change the list.
+First, `tuples` are *faster* than `lists`; the `permutations()` function will do several operations to the input so changing it to a `tuple` allows faster operations and because `tuples` are *immutable*, we can do a bunch of different operations without fear that we might *inadvertently* change the list.

 We then create `n` from the length of `pool` (in our case it's 3) and the additional `r` parameter, which defaults to `None` is also 3 as we're interested in seeing **all combinations** of a list of three elements.